The Exceptional Family Member Program: for Families with Special Needs

 - Family support: This part of the program helps families identify and access programs and services.
 Family support providers can put you on the path to empowerment by:

 - Providing information and referral services for both military and community services

 - Helping you find and navigate programs in new locations.

 - Giving "warm handoffs" to the Exceptional Family Member Program at new locations.

 - Finding ways to bridge gaps in programs, services and supports

-- Informing you about local school and early intervention services
+- Informing you about available local school and early intervention services

 - Providing non-clinical case management, including individualized services plans